 For the rest of you, I am only doing a brief overview of set up, because there are a kajillion websites that will tell you how to set it up for your situation, but very few that will tell you how to use it in any meaningful way.
 At least for us beginners.

-Note: This setup is for WordPress websites.
-I use the All-In-One SEO plugin for WordPress.
+Note: This setup is for WordPress websites, using All-In-One SEO.

 2. Fill in your info.
 If you have a Gmail account then use it to sign in.
 Otherwise, create one; it is a good idea to have a website specific email address with Google because they will send you updates on your account.
 After you have filled in that page, click the GET TRACKING ID button.